drakkan/sftpgo/SECURITY.md

 available hardening controls, and how to configure them, are described in the documentation.

+## Filesystem and Storage Trust Model

+SFTPGo confines each user to a single storage root — the home directory for the local backend, the configured prefix for the SFTP backend, the key prefix for the cloud backends.
+It enforces this in its own path handling: request paths are normalized and symbolic links are resolved so that a link pointing outside the root is rejected rather than followed.
+This is a userspace check layered on the storage, not an operating-system chroot.

+A **deterministic** failure of it — a request path or a persistent symbolic link that escapes the root and is not rejected — is a path-traversal flaw in SFTPGo and is in scope; please report it.
+The timing window inherent to any userspace resolve-then-operate model is, by contrast, a known limitation rather than a separate vulnerability: symbolic-link creation is disabled by default, so a client cannot introduce a link to exploit it, and the service account's own operating-system permissions remain the underlying boundary.

+What SFTPGo cannot enforce is the layout of the storage beneath the user's root, which it assumes is trusted.
+Per-directory permissions and file pattern filters are operation controls evaluated against the **virtual path the client requests**, not re-evaluated against the physical location that path resolves to, and a redirection introduced underneath SFTPGo by the operating system or the operator is followed transparently.
+The following are therefore **out of scope** as security advisories:

+- **Aliases placed on the storage outside SFTPGo.** Symbolic links, hard links, bind mounts, or Windows junctions created directly on the filesystem (or by another tool) are followed by the operating system, and SFTPGo cannot always detect them: a hard link is indistinguishable from an ordinary file, and a bind mount or junction can redirect a path that is within the root to a location outside it.
+This is out of scope **even when the redirect leads outside the user's root**, because placing one requires access to the storage beyond the SFTPGo boundary — which already grants the access in question.
+- **Permission laundering through a symbolic link.** Any link present on the storage is followed under the requesting path's permissions, not the target's, so a more restricted directory can be reached through a more permissive path.
+  Whether the link was placed externally on the storage (see above) or created through SFTPGo by an authorized user, reaching a restricted directory this way is an operator-owned or external-storage outcome, not a code flaw.

 ## AI-Assisted and Automated Reports

 Automated tools, including scanners and AI assistants, are a legitimate aid and